 11) Scientific Astronomy –

-Before delving into the history of astronomy, we must understand that both Neolithic and Bronze Age Europeans had quite an advanced grasp of astronomy, as could be evidenced from the pre historic arrangements of Goseck circle to the so-called Golden hats.
-However what we know as scientific astronomy (or ironically ‘Western’ astronomy) had its origins in Mesopotamia.
-Essentially considered as one of the inventions of the Sumerians, our present-day knowledge of Sumerian scientific astronomy is unfortunately limited to place-value number systems.
+Before delving into the history of astronomy, we must understand that both Neolithic and Bronze Age Europeans had quite an advanced grasp of astronomy, as could be evidenced from the prehistoric arrangements of the Goseck circle to the so-called Golden hats.
+However, what we know as scientific astronomy (or ironically ‘Western’ astronomy) had its origins in Mesopotamia.
+Essentially considered as one of the Mesopotamian inventions of the Sumerians, our present-day knowledge of Sumerian scientific astronomy is unfortunately limited to place-value number systems.
 However, the latter Babylonians more than make up for it with their incredible star catalogs (dating from circa 1200 BC) that recognize the periodic scope of astronomical phenomena, along with the importance of mathematics in determining the related predictions.

 One pertinent example comes from the Tablet 63 of the renowned Enūma Anu Enlil texts (compiled during 1595–1157 BC), also known as the Venus tablet of Ammi-saduqa, which tabulates the first and last visible risings of Venus over a period of about 21 years.
 Simply put, it is the first known record of a planet being recognized as periodic.
 In another instance, a Babylonian tablet dating some time from 350-50 BC displays some form of abstract geometry (precursor to calculus) that was used to plot the changeable movements of Jupiter.